jhayn94/Sudoku/README.md

 To change the active color used to color with the mouse, click the colored buttons in the control helper pane.
 To clear the colors, click the button labeled 'R'.

 _NOTE: In the default configuration, the number buttons on the lower left corner are not used by the mouse.
 They are only used by the keyboard, since you would have to press too many keys at once to color candidates.
-See the setting Use _
+If you want these buttons to determine the candidate affected, see the setting Use Digit Buttons for Mouse Actions._

 ### 6.3 Filtering:
 This application also supports filtering / highlighting of cells that meet various criteria.
 This can assist you in finding more complicated patterns and eliminations.
 To highlight cells which could have a specific digit, click that digit’s button in the top left area of the application.
 In addition, the X|Y button highlights bivalue cells.
 Clicking a button again will un-highlight the cells.